Kotlin/kotlin-by-example/examples/07_Delegation/01_delegationPattern.md

 </div>

-1. The interface `SoundBehavior` with one method is defined.
+1. Defines the interface `SoundBehavior` with one method.
-2. The classes `ScreamBehavior` and `RockAndRollBehavior` implement the interface and contain own implementations on the method.
+2. The classes `ScreamBehavior` and `RockAndRollBehavior` implement the interface and contain their own implementations of the method.
 3. The classes `TomAraya` and `ElvisPresley` also implement the interface, but not the method.
 Instead, they delegate the method calls to the responsible implementation.
 The delegate object is defined after the `by` keyword.
 As you see, no boilerplate code is required.
 4. When `makeSound()` is called on `tomAraya` of type `TomAraya` or `elvisPresley` of type `ElvisPresley`, the call is delegated to the